MarcusSouzaLocus/rollups-examples/airquality/README.md

 This DApp was implemented in a rather generic way and, as such, it is possible to easily change the target dataset as well as the predictor algorithm.

-To change those, open the file `m2cgen/model/build_model.py` and change the following variables defined at the beginning of the script:
+To change those, open the file `airquality/model/build_model.py` and change the following variables defined at the beginning of the script:

 - `model`: defines the scikit-learn predictor algorithm to use.
-While it currently uses `sklearn.linear_model.LogisticRegression`, many [other possibilities](https://scikit-learn.org/stable/modules/classes.html) are available, from several types of linear regressions to solutions such as support vector machines (SVMs).
+While it currently uses `sklearn.linear_model.LinearRegression`, many [other possibilities](https://scikit-learn.org/stable/modules/classes.html) are available, from several types of linear regressions to solutions such as support vector machines (SVMs).
 - `train_csv`: a URL or file path to a CSV file containing the dataset.
 It should contain a first row with the feature names, followed by the data.
-- `include`: an optional list indicating a subset of the dataset's features to be used in the prediction model.
-- `dependent_var`: the feature to be predicted, such as the entry's classification